DimensionDev/Maskwork/Docs/_Index.md

 - Identifiers should generally abide to Uniform Resource Name (ITEF RFC 2141).
     - In actual practice, the format should generally be "urn:Maskbook:${PayloadType}:${Version}:${InternalIdentifier}".
 - Only Base64url (RFC 4648) is used in this specification; generic Base64 is not allowed.
+- The term "Base58" in this specification specifically refers to the variation adopted by Bitcoin.

 ## Terminologies